aescarias/pdfnaut/CONTRIBUTING.md

 ### Versioning

-Our project follows [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
+pdfnaut follows [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
 In short:

 - Major versions are ground-breaking changes.
 These hold no guarantees.
 - Minor versions include additions that guarantee an upgrade is possible but not a downgrade.